Do Dogs Have a Third Eyelid?

-The technical name for the third eyelid is, ‘niticans’ or the ‘nictitating membrane’ and is located in the corner in each of the dog’s eyes.
-Its purpose is to protect and lubricate the eye since it has a major tear gland attached to the base.
+The technical name for the third eyelid is, ‘niticans’ or,the ‘nictitating membrane’.
+It is located in the corner of each of the dog’s eyes.
+Its purpose is to protect and lubricate the eye via a major tear gland attached to the base.

-The third eyelid can vary in colour depending on the individual dog and while it is generally pigmented a grey colour, it can also be almost clear.
+The third eyelid can vary in colour depending on the individual dog.
+It is generally a grey colour, but it can also be almost clear.
 When the dog is sleeping, the third eyelid closes underneath the top and bottom lids to partially cover the eyeball.
 If your dog wakes quickly from sleep, you may notice the third eyelid as it slips back behind the eye.

-One of the most common conditions relating to the eyelids is, ‘cherry eye’ and refers to a condition where the third eyelid gland has prolapsed and is seen as a smooth pink or red lump on the edge of the eyelid which looks rather like a small fruit – hence the term, cherry eye.
-This can cause the dog some significant discomfort and there can be other complications such as conjunctivitis as a result.
+One of the most common conditions relating to the eyelids is, ‘cherry eye’.
+This is a condition where the third eyelid gland has prolapsed.
+It is seen as a smooth pink, or red lump, on the edge of the eyelid.
+It resembles a small fruit – hence the term, cherry eye.
+The condition can cause the dog some significant discomfort and there can be other complications such as conjunctivitis, as a result.

-Cherry eye is generally regarded as congenital disorder and is particularly know to affect certain breeds more than others.
+Cherry eye is generally regarded as congenital disorder.
+It is particularly known to affect certain breeds more than others.
 Bassets, Bulldogs, Spaniels, Newfoundlands and Pugs are some of the breeds more commonly affected by cherry eye.

-A less common, but similar condition to cherry eye is, ‘scrolled cartilage’ and involves one section of the cartilage on the third eyelid growing more rapidly than the rest, which results in a scrolling effect.
+A less common, but similar condition to cherry eye is, ‘scrolled cartilage’.
+This condition involves one section of the cartilage on the third eyelid growing more rapidly than the rest.
+This results in a scrolling effect – hence the name.
 The condition can be confused with cherry eye as the resulting redness and swelling looks very similar.
-Scrolled cartilage will almost certainly need operating on toe removed the affected cartilage.
+Scrolled cartilage will almost certainly need operating on to removed the affected cartilage.
 Both conditions can affect one or both eyes.